AdoptOpenJDK/lambda-tutorial/README.md

 - [IntelliJ IDEA deutsche Anleitung (u.a.
 Windows)](https://github.com/AdoptOpenJDK/lambda-tutorial/wiki/IntelliJ-IDEA-Einrichtung)
 - [Eclipse Kepler 4.3 on Windows](https://github.com/AdoptOpenJDK/lambda-tutorial/wiki/Eclipse-Lambda-EA-Setup)

-<b>Note: we are hoping the instructions are not too sensitive to the OSes on which they have been performed on.</b>
+<b>Note: we are hoping the instructions are not too sensitive to the OSes on which they have been performed.</b>